Skip to content

 CMD ["python", "app.py"]

 Stop and think: If you have a web application and a database, why is it a bad idea to put them both in the same Dockerfile and container?
-How would you scale the web application independently of the database if they were coupled together?
+You would couple their lifecycles, logs, resource usage, storage, and scaling decisions.
+Compose keeps them separate locally, while Kubernetes later uses Pods, Services, Deployments, and PersistentVolumes for the production version of the same separation.

 # version: '3.8' # Obsolete in modern Compose, left for backward compatibility